toramameseven/vbe-client-mini/README.md

 When you import a frm module, you find a extra line added. vbecm will delete the line.

+### .base folder

+In the Src_[xxx.xlsm] folder, you can see a .base folder.
+There are modules same with a Excel Book.
+When you commit or import modules, vbecm tests if modules in a excel are modified.

 ## Release Notes

+0.0.2 test release.

+* When you run a sub functions that are in some modules, vbecm can not detect the module the function includes.
+  This version can detect the module you select.
+* Some features add.

 0.0.1 test release.